deeplearning4j/deeplearning4j/glossary.md

 The percentages in the shaded areas are also important.
 Just like earlier when I said that the sum of all the probabilities has to equal 1 or 100%, the area under the curve of a probability distribution has to equal 1, too.
 You don't need to know why that is (it involves calculus), but it's worth mentioning.
 You can see that the graph I linked is actually helpfully labeled; the reason they do that is to show you that you what percentage of the time you're going to end up somewhere in that area.

 So, for example, about 68% of the time, you'll end up between -1σ and 1σ." *[--u/corpuscle634](https://www.reddit.com/r/explainlikeimfive/comments/1aglls/eli5_probability_distributions/)*

+### <a name="radialbasisfunction">Radial Basis Function Network</a>

+A [radial basis function network](./radialbasisfunction-network-rbf) calculates absolute values such as Euclidean distances as part of its activation function.
+It acts as a function approximator, much like other neural networks.

 ### <a name="reconstructionentropy">Reconstruction Entropy</a>
 After applying Gaussian noise, a kind of statistical white noise, to the data, this [objective function](#objectivefunction) punishes the network for any result that is not closer to the original input.
 That signal prompts the network to learn different features in an attempt to reconstruct the input better and minimize error.